chriskirchner/RoboND-Perception-Project/writeup_template.md

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.

+After object recognition code, objects recognized in the scene are submitted to the pick and place routine along with their centroid and intended bin.
+These message request parameters were compiled into a yaml.
 The following are the object recognition labels for worlds 1 - 3:

 ![World 1](rviz_test1.png)